Some information

 raised by children from the Blue

-Peter 'Pieces of Eight' appeal
+Peter 'Pieces of Eight' appeal that began in

-hundreds of lives at sea.
+of lives at sea.

 All of our Blue